Accessibility Tools

 The open organ-on-chip platform

-Build human in vitro disease and infection models with the DynamicOrgan System.
-A system that includes pumps, biochips, consumables and the freedom to keep using standard laboratory equipment.
-A dynamic system that will help you get greater and more meaningful insights into human biology swiftly and without capital spending.
+Build human in vitro disease and infection models with the DynamicOrgan® System.
+An organ-on-a-chip system that will help you get greater and more meaningful insights into human biology swiftly and without capital spending.

 Simulate human organ function

-Organ-on-chip is a technology that reproduces the biology of human organs on a biochip on a small scale.
-Such organ models reproduce key functions and physiological responses of human organs and tissues, providing human-relevant data for preclinical drug testing and biomedical research.
+Organ-on-chip technology replicates the structure and function of human organs on miniaturized biochips.
+These advanced in vitro models simulate key physiological responses and tissue interactions, enabling human-relevant data generation for preclinical drug development and biomedical research.

 Physiological flow conditions